TelethonKids/RWorkshop/README.md

-Telethon Kids Institute R Workshop Resources
+Introduction to R Workshop
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+## Resources for the Telethon Kids Institute Introduction to R Workshop

 ## Slides